bakatz/wip-to-x-bridge/README.md

 # wip-to-x-bridge
-**What**: Finds recently completed todos on WIP.co and posts them to twitter
+**What**: Finds recently completed todos on WIP.co and posts them to X

 **Why**: Zapier doesn't support X